jonlevi/enFoldX/README.md

-# T-cell peptide-MHC specificity prediction via AlphaFold3 Metrics
+# TCR peptide-MHC specificity prediction via AlphaFold3 Metrics
 This is a pipeline to help run AlphaFold3 to predict TCR-pMHC specificity.
 You can see our paper here <>:
 ![Project Banner](https://raw.githubusercontent.com/jonlevi/af3_tcr_pipeline/main/af3_pipeline.png)